North American river otter: Crustaceans

 North American river otters may prefer to feed on crustaceans, especially crayfish (Cambarus, Pacifasticus, and others) and crabs more than fish where they are locally and seasonally plentiful.
 In Georgia, crayfish accounted for two-thirds of the prey in the summer diet, and their remnants were present in 98% of the summer spraint.
 In the winter, crayfish made up one-third of the North American river otter's diet.
 A study conducted on North American river otters in a southwestern Arkansas swamp identified a correlation between crayfish consumption, fish consumption, and water levels.

 During the winter and spring, when the water levels were higher, North American river otters had a greater tendency to prey upon crayfish (73% of scats had crayfish remains) rather than fish.
-However, when water levels are lower, crayfish will seek out shelter while fish become more highly concentrated and susceptible to predation.
+When water levels are lower, though, crayfish seek out shelter while fish become more highly concentrated and susceptible to predation.
 Therefore, fish are more vulnerable to being preyed upon by otters because the crayfish have become more difficult to obtain.

 Reptiles and amphibians

-Amphibians, where regionally accessible, have been found in the North American river otter's diet during the spring and summer months, as indicated in many of the food habit studies.
+Amphibians, where regionally accessible, have been found in the North American river otter's diet during the spring and summer, as indicated in many of the food habit studies.
 The most common amphibians and reptiles recognized were frogs (Rana and Hyla).
 Specific species of reptiles and amphibians prey include: boreal chorus frogs (Pseudacris maculata); Canadian toads (Bufo hemiophrys); wood frogs (Rana sylvatica); American bullfrogs (Rana catesbeiana); green frogs (Rana clamitans); northwestern salamanders (Ambystoma gracile); California giant salamander (Dicamptodon ensatus); rough-skinned newt (Taricha granulosa); and garter snakes (Thamnophis).

 Amphibians and reptiles are more obtainable by the North American river otter during the spring and summer as a result of breeding activity, appropriate temperatures, and water supply for the prey.